Daniel J. Frey

 The neighbor next door sees you working and brings you a drink of cold water.

-A community has come together of brother's and sisters, young and old, rich and poor all joining hands and hearts to share in the work.
+A community has come together of brothers and sisters, young and old, rich and poor, all joining hands and hearts to share in the work.

 To share in the riches.

+To share in the love.
 To share the burden of the task.

 A human thing.

-We will get there together, all of us one day.
+We will get there together, all of us, one day.

 Love has always been stronger than hate.